ronamosa/ronamosa.github.io/website/docs/hacker/tryhackme/brainpan1.md

 :::info Description

-This is a write-up for the [Brainpan 1 Room](https://tryhackme.com/room/brainpan) on TryHackMe.
+These are my notes for the [Brainpan 1 Room](https://tryhackme.com/room/brainpan) on TryHackMe.

 Credits: S/o to SnoOw, Hunterbot, Tedd and Kafka's help on this box!